 FOOTBALL TOURNAMENT – RULES

-Due to the very limited amount of time, the utmost punctuality is required from all teams.
+Due to the very limited amount of time available, the utmost punctuality is required from all teams.

-A delay of more than 10 minutes from match start will not be accepted.
-The team that is not present after that time will lose by forfeit.
-The team present will be declared winner, with a score of 3‐0.
+A team failing to report to its assigned match with a delay of more than 10 minutes from match start will lose by forfeit.
+The opposing team, if present, will be declared winner, by a score of 3‐0.